 Ingredients

-- 1 cup basmati rice (washed in a couple changes of water, then soaked in water for 30 minutes.
+- 1 cup raw basmati rice (washed in a couple changes of water, then soaked in water for 30 minutes.
 Drain before using.)

-- 2 tablespoons vegetable oil
+- 2 tablespoons avocado oil or any neutral oil

 - 6 green cardamom pods